JohnnyCurran/CTF-Writeups/PracticalBinaryAnalysis/levelFive.md

 [Inferior 1 (process 14443) exited normally]
 (gdb)
 </pre>
 There are some control characters which do not show up well in the markdown, but they are a solid indicator our flag is not exactly what we are looking for.
 We can see the `key` was set to `0x00400500`.
 Notably, this is the same address we altered to redirect execution.
-Maybe if we patch the binary to contain the address we want, it will be loaded correctly as the correct key.
+Maybe if we patch the binary to contain the address we want, it will be loaded as the correct key.

 Using xxd, we look for the instruction bytes at `0x40053d`: